 Traditional SLR methods mainly deploy handcrafted features such as HOG~\cite{hog_feature} and SIFT~\cite{sift_feature}) associated with conventional classifiers like kNN and SVM~\cite{yang2010chinese,dardas2011real,memics2013kinect}.
-As deep learning achieves great progress, general video and time-series representation learning methods (e.g., RNN, LSTM) and effective action recognition frameworks (e.g., 3D CNNs) are first explored for SLR task in~\cite{sincan2019isolated,li2020word,pigou2018beyond,tur2019isolated}.
+As deep learning achieves significant progress, general video and time-series representation learning methods (e.g., RNN, LSTM) and effective action recognition frameworks (e.g., 3D CNNs) are first explored for SLR tasks in~\cite{sincan2019isolated,li2020word,pigou2018beyond,tur2019isolated}.
 To more effectively capture the local motion information, attention modules are combined with other modules for higher accuracy~\cite{huang2018video,huang2018attention}.
 Besides, \cite{lim2019isolated,li2018deep,shi2018american} use semantic detection/segmentation models to explicitly guide the recognition network in a two-stage pipeline.

-Recently, skeleton based methods becomes popular in action recognition task \cite{yan2018spatial,skeleton_tsrnn,shi2020skeleton,chengdecoupling,song2020stronger} and draw increasingly more attention due to their strong adaptability to the dynamic circumstance and complicated background.
-As the skeleton based methods provide complementary information to the RGB modality, their ensemble results further improve the overall performance.
+Recently, skeleton-based methods have become popular in action recognition tasks \cite{yan2018spatial,skeleton_tsrnn,shi2020skeleton,chengdecoupling,song2020stronger} and draw increasing attention due to their strong adaptability to the dynamic circumstances and complicated background.
+As the skeleton-based methods provide complementary information to the RGB modality, their ensemble results further improve the overall performance.
 However, some deficiencies hinder their extension to the SLR task.
 Those skeleton-based action recognition methods rely on ground-truth skeleton annotations provided by motion capture systems, restricting themselves to fewer available datasets captured in controlled environments.
 Besides, most motion capture systems only consider the main body coordinates that do not provide ground truth annotations for hands.
 Those skeleton data contains insufficient information to recognize sign language, which contains dynamic motions of hand gestures interacted with other body parts. \cite{xiao2020skeleton} attempts to obtain body skeleton and hand poses using separate models and proposes using an RNN-based model to recognize the sign language.
 But their obtained hand poses are unreliable, and the RNN base model cannot properly model the human skeleton dynamics.